microsoft/CromwellOnAzure/README.md

 ### Prerequisites

-1. You will need an [Azure Subscription](https://portal.azure.com/) to deploy Cromwell on Azure, if you don't already have one.
+1. You will need an [Azure Subscription](https://portal.azure.com/) to deploy Cromwell on Azure.
 2. You must have the proper [Azure role assignments](https://docs.microsoft.com/en-us/azure/role-based-access-control/overview) to deploy Cromwell on Azure.
 To check your current role assignments, please follow [these instructions](https://docs.microsoft.com/en-us/azure/role-based-access-control/check-access).
 You must have one of the following combinations of [role assignments](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles):
    1. `Owner` of the subscription<br/>
    2. `Contributor` and `User Access Administrator` of the subscription